skyscrapers/terraform-concourse/README.md

 }
 ```

-## ecs-web
+## ecs-web-and-db
-This sets up Concourse Web on an ECS cluster.
+This sets up Concourse Web on an ECS cluster and a Postgresql database for concourse.

+Before running `Plan` you will need setup an SSH tunnel through the jumphost to the RDS instance to create the database:
+ssh [jumbhost] -L 5432:[RDS Endpoint]:5432

 The following resources are created:
 - ELB
 - Web concourse ECS service
+- Postgresql Databse in RDS

 ### Available variables
  * [`environment`]: String(required): the name of the environment these subnets belong to (prod,stag,dev)